 Spam check is a tool that you can use to help identify areas of "spamminess" in your campaigns and automation emails prior to sending them out to your contacts.
-In this article, we'll discuss:

 What is Spam Check?